DyadStablecoin/audits/2023/README.md

-# Smart-contracts performed in 2023
+# Smart-contracts audits performed in 2023

 ## 0x52: reviewed on 2023-03-17